 Lemma 1.
-In the man-in-the-middle attack of Figure 2 of the interactive proof of knowledge of a discrete logarithm, Victor is convinced by Mallory's proof of knowledge of $\alpha \cdot h + \beta \cdot x$.
+In the generalized man-in-the-middle attack described above (cf. Figure 2) on the interactive proof of knowledge of a discrete logarithm, Victor is convinced by Mallory's proof of knowledge of $\alpha \cdot h + \beta \cdot x$.